choria-io/website/docs/content/concepts/terminology/_index.md

 A managed instance of the [NATS.io](https://nats.io) Server, capable of serving 50 000 or more connections on a single compute node.

 Delivered as part of the *choria* single binary.

+## Choria Scout

+[Scout](../../scout) is a project currently in R&D that will deliver a full feature, secure and highly scalable monitoring system using Choria technologies.

 ## Client